20. Appendix

 3 |

-1. Check whether the 48V power supply voltage output of the control box is abnormal;
+1. Check whether the 48V power supply output from the control box is abnormal.

-2. Check the drive plate and joint housing for short circuit;
+2. Check for short circuits between the drive board and the joint housing.

-3. If the fault is still not eliminated, repair or replace the drive board.
+3. If the fault persists, repair or replace the drive board.

 |